-We tend to think of sweeping hurricanes and thunderous tornadoes when we purchase homeowners insurance coverage, but a burst pipe is no less formidable.
-A burst pipe can cost you $10,000 in damages, no small sum by any means.
+We tend to think of sweeping hurricanes and thunderous tornadoes when we purchase homeowners insurance coverage, but a burst pipe is no less formidable — it can cost you almost $11,000 in damages, no small sum by any means.

 Water damage is one of the leading causes of insurance claims today, leaving room for deeper issues like black mold.
 That’s why it’s important to consider water damage coverage when choosing your homeowners insurance plan.

 Enter your ZIP code below and be sure to click at least 2-3 companies to find the very best rate.

 Find the Best Home Insurance

 Save money on home insurance with our simple comparison tool.